 Antibacterial Soap & Water

+Learning how to sterilize jewelry can also mean needing to get a little thrifty.
 Many people use hydrogen peroxide to clean their precious jewelry due to its safety, availability and affordability.
 It simultaneously acts as a disinfectant and removes dirt.
 All you need to do is dip a cotton pad into a 3% hydrogen peroxide solution and run it over your jewelry pieces, or you can let them soak in said solution for a few minutes before rinsing thoroughly.

+Sometimes, the best jewelry sterilizer is the simplest option– depending on the type of jewelry you have.
 Hot water can be an easy (and cheap) cleaning solution, but should only be used for hard metal jewelry.
 To use this method, simply submerge your jewelry in boiling water for about 30 minutes, then remove and wipe away any grime with a clean cloth.

+Learning how to sterilize jewelry at home comes with a little practice and awareness for how each jewelry cleaning method affects your pieces.
 While any of these methods can be successful, they can also be too abrasive and easily damage jewelry if not done correctly.
 Plus, many store bought jewelry cleaners are only made for one specific type of jewelry such as diamonds, silver, or pearls.
 This can make cleaning multiple types of jewelry in one batch more difficult.
 Luckily there is one fool proof way to clean and sterilize your jewelry at home, without the risk of damage.

 What Is the Best Home Remedy to Clean Jewelry?